vatsan/jekyll-theme-chirpy/_posts/2020-05-22-breaking-404-hacker-earth-podcast.md

 their developer community.

-In addition to reflecting on my early days as a software engineer in India and how I transitioned into data science and machine learning, I also talked about my current second innings at Salesforce after I returned as a boomerang over five years after I left it as a software engineer.
+In addition to reflecting on my early days as a software engineer in India and how I transitioned into data science and machine learning, I also talked about my current *second innings* at Salesforce after I returned as a boomerang, over five years since I left it as a software engineer.
 I also had a chance to touch upon the work we do in building [Salesforce Einstein](https://www.salesforce.com/products/einstein/overview/), on how we uphold trust while maintaining a healthy balance between doing interesting work on B2B machine learning while consistently delivering a high quality product for our customers.
-We also discussed a question that's confused a lot of young job seekers recently - what is the difference between a data scientist and an ML engineer.
+We also discussed a question that's confused a lot of young job seekers recently - *what is the difference between a data scientist and an ML engineer?*.

 You can listen to the podcast on [Spotify](https://open.spotify.com/episode/4z7i2aubf519slZ0VqIqju) or [iTunes](https://podcasts.apple.com/in/podcast/all-about-machine-learning-srivatsan-ramanujam-director/id1506174736?i=1000475480031) and read a transcript of the interview on the HackerEarth blog linked below.